TOM (mascot): TOM II

 As TOM grew older, the decision was made by the Highland Hundred to keep the Tiger Tradition alive by securing a new tiger to be raised as TOM II.
 In the fall of 1991, Highland Hundred President Ray Daniels and President-Elect Bobby Wharton received TOM II as a gift from Tom and Carolyn Atchison of Florence, Alabama.
 The tiger was born on July 11 of that year, and, as TOM had been, he was presented by the Highland Hundred to the university in a ceremony at Liberty Bowl Memorial Stadium on November 16, 1991, during a football game against the University of Alabama.

 TOM II spent his life housed in private facilities maintained by the Highland Hundred Tiger Guard.
-After a few months spent living in the home of William Nixon, TOM was moved to a tiger house constructed at St. Nick’s Farm and Zoological Park in the Memphis suburb of Collierville.
+After many years spent living in the home of William Nixon, TOM was moved to a tiger house constructed at St. Nick’s Farm and Zoological Park in the Memphis suburb of Collierville.
 The $300,000 facility was paid for by the Tiger Guard.
 TOM II matured, growing to weigh more than 500 pounds.

 TOM II lived in the Collierville facility for nearly 14 years.
 In the summer of 2005, the Tiger Guard, led by Bobby Wharton, began construction of new habitat in a rural area just south of Memphis.
 The new facility was similar to the original and included two swimming pools, a dedicated water well, a climate-controlled den box, a veterinary facility and multiple redundant security features.

 TOM II was diagnosed with cancer during an annual 2008 medical examination and died on October 15 of that year at the age of 17.
 He outlived all four of his siblings by a number of years.
 He also far exceeded the life expectancy of a male tiger outside captivity.

 As was the case with TOM I in 1992, TOM II was cremated.
 The university's Athletic Department made arrangements for a permanent exhibit to honor all previous and future TOMs in the Athletics Hall of Fame which was to be constructed at the corner of Southern and Normal.

 University of Memphis president Shirley Raines received pressure from People for the Ethical Treatment of Animals to cease using a live mascot shortly before TOM III was acquired.

 TOM III

 TOM III was the last mascot for the Memphis Tigers.
-He was born on August 31, 2008 to Vixie and Thor at the Wisconsin Big Cat Rescue & Educational Center in Rock Springs, Wisconsin.
+He was born on August 31, 2008, to Vixie and Thor at the Wisconsin Big Cat Rescue & Educational Center in Rock Springs, Wisconsin.
 TOM III and his two brothers were the result of an unexpected pregnancy at the cat sanctuary.
 He has two symmetric stripes that run lengthwise down the base of his tail.
 TOM III served as the mascot for 12 years and died shortly after his 12th birthday on September 18, 2020.